 Midnight Reverie marks a new direction in Kawasaki’s imagery, in that—for the first time—the works in this exhibition feature flat, graphic shapes, painted in layers of solid black acrylic.
 Incorporating these dark, crisp, bold elements adds a stark contrast with the soft, delicate quality of the artist’s signature female portraiture.
 Additionally, Kawasaki rendered her figures and their environments in this series with much more vibrant hues as compared to previous works in which she employed a subdued, muted color palette.

 The subject matter in this exhibition has a surreal, whimsical, dream-like tone.
 In the artist’s words: “Some of the pieces have windows, like passage-ways into another world, yet it can also feel like limbo or static—wanting to walk through to the other side, but not being able to.
 Others are deep in the make believe, magical, mystical realm.
 In these, the black parts represent a void, emptiness or the unknown, yet they can also be something real and solid, like holes or shadows.”

 ABOUT THE ARTIST

-Audrey Kawasaki is a Japanese-American artist, born in 1982 in Los Angeles, California, where she currently lives and works.
-The artist studied painting at Pratt Institute in Brooklyn, NY.
-Her creative influences include eastern as well as western traditions such as Art Nouveau, Japanese woodcut and Manga comics.
+Audrey Kawasaki was born in 1982 in Los Angeles, California, where she currently lives and works.
+She studied Fine Arts Painting at Pratt Institute in Brooklyn, New York.
+Kawasaki’s influences include eastern and western traditions such as Art Nouveau and Japanese Manga comics.
 Kawasaki’s work has been exhibited in galleries worldwide including Rome, New York, Los Angeles, Melbourne and Tokyo.
 She has been featured in publications such as The Los Angeles Times, New York Arts Magazine and Vogue Australia.